uiuc-cs427-f23-team20/termproject/README.md

 </br>
 Members present: kf17, luxiay2, uroy, meng29, zerenlu2, rkuhlm2
 </br>
-Meeting notes: Explain the overall team progress and a summary of discussion
+Meeting notes: In our first meeting, we indrouced ourselves to the group, assigned roles to group members, and we talked about milestone 1.
 </br>
 | NetID | Progress from last week | Tasks for next week |
 | ---------------| --------------------------------| ----------------------|